Ketorolac Overview Ketorolac is a strong pain reliever that doctors prescribe for moderate to severe pain, usually after surgery or an injury. It works by reducing swelling and pain in your body. Unlike some pain medicines, ketorolac works quickly and doesn't make you feel sleepy. This medicine is t

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with ketorolac:
+Check interactions with Ketorolac:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.